Tattoo Cover Up vs Removal: 4 Factors to Consider.

 The amount of ink saturation is a big determining factor as well.

-Grey wash lightly saturated black tattoos respond extremely well to laser treatment.
+Grey wash, and lightly saturated black tattoos respond extremely well to laser treatment.

 Here’s an example of two tattoos.
 The one on the left is more saturated, and therefore would require more visits for preparation: